Wsamuel22/Wsamuel22/README.md

 - 👋 Hi, I’m @Wsamuel22
 - 👀 I’m interested in get to know lots of passionates programmers as well as theirs point of views and differents methods to write code
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently working on ReactJS
-- 💞️ I’m looking forward to collaborate and find an amazing team to launch the next revolutionary start-up in a global scale
 - 📫 How to reach me samuaguilar22@outlook.com

 <!---